Ball, the first of the Game and Watches

 Oddly enough, they were a major hit in Japan but relatively unsuccessful in the US, to the point where they never became as popular or widespread as overseas.
 Part of this was due to bad marketing (Nintendo of America used their own employees in commercials) and part of it was due to Nintendo not understanding how the toy industry worked, since they had marketed the Game & Watch machines as toys rather then consumer electronics.
 This was a mistake they made only once - their next attempt at American video games was with the NES

 , and we all know how well that went.
-On the other hand these games became a smash hit in Soviet Union
+On the other hand these games became a smash hit in the Soviet Union

 , where the localized versions was license-produced as Elektronika IM